 Kettlebell Kitchen, a healthy fast food restaurant with an outlet in Salford, has fallen into liquidation with the founder admitting that the business had overextended itself, with multiple outlets across Greater Manchester.

 CEO Carley Jones founded the chain in 2017, with the first branch opened in Ancoats.
-The chain had sites across Manchester including First Street and Salford.
+The chain had sites across Manchester including Pendleton.

-It comes almost days after the company announced they were expanding nationwide, with a Kettlebell Kitchen recently opened in Newcastle.
+It comes shortly after the company announced plans to expand nationwide, with a Kettlebell Kitchen recently opened in Newcastle.

 Jones first came up with the idea a few years ago as she felt there was room for more healthy eating establishments.